 The committee is satisfied that the members thereof have the required knowledge and experience as set out in Section 94(5) of the Companies Act and Regulation 42 of the Companies Regulation, 2011.
+Although Belinda Mapongwana also holds the position as Chairperson of the Board, the Committee believes that she meets the independence criteria as set out in the Companies Act and will be able to effectively discharge her duties.
 The effectiveness of the committee as a whole and its individual members are assessed on an annual basis.